LBC-Iriarte/SLFinder/README.md

 Weblogos: http://weblogo.berkeley.edu/

+## Importan Note!!!
+The current version of SLFinder was designed to work with seqkit older than v0.10.2, trimal 1.2rev59 and Trinity older than v2.9.1

+Using a newer version of seqkit only generates inocuos warning messages regarding the use of a new functionality and there are instructions about how to use trimal 1.4rev59 in the manual so it behaves as intended in this pipelines.
+However Trinity v2.9.1 removed the option to set the kmer size on which Step1 relies on.
+Until this can be properly addresed in a future patch you will need to downgrade Trinity before using SLFinder

 ## Instalation
 SLFinder's scripts does not require compiling, only to be granded execution permisions with the following command: